install4j HelpDownload

 On Windows 10+ and macos 10.14+, the runtime detects whether dark mode is being used and activates it automatically.
 If the user switches between light and dark mode, the runtime adjusts to it on the fly.
 The look and feel configuration offers options to prevent this auto-detection and use either light or dark mode.

 For backwards compatibility, you can also select the "Java native look and feel".
 This is a look and feel that is included the JRE and tries to mimic the native widgets of the operating system with varying success.
 In some instances, this look and feel may seem out of place as it shows the UI from an older version of the operating system.
-Also, HiDPI resolutions may not be well supported by this look and feel.
+Also, HiDPI resolutions may not be well-supported by this look and feel.
 For these reasons, using the native look and feel is discouraged and the FlatLaf cross-platform look and feel is recommended instead.

 Using a custom look and feel